From Wham! to Herbie Hancock we couple the good with the bad to locate the most delicious grooves of a decade. Here are the top 25 ’80s songs.

 The 1980s was a time of hits.
 The pop machine was in full swing by then and had confidently snaked its roots down into the heart of the industry.
 While there are certainly some shocking 80s songs, the dance tunes were seriously good and there’s no denying that.

-We sift through the bad hair, shoulder pads, and jock sweat to bring you the 25 best ’80s songs to party to.
+We sift through the bad hair, shoulder pads, ‘i was hot when I went to parties a lot’ energy, and jock sweat, to bring you the 25 best ’80s songs to party to.

 25. Michael Jackson – Thriller